 Today, visitors and residents come for the restaurants, pubs, unique shops, museums and galleries.
 There’s also a vibrant night-life including live music and entertainment in the courtyards.
 And to many visitors, a horse-drawn carriage ride brings back the nostalgic beauty of the Original City Market.

 The ‘Hostess City of the South’ boasts a burgeoning culinary scene with a plethora of options to choose from.
-Whether its traditional Low Country fare, modern twists on old favorites, delightful gastro pubs or out-of-this-world chef-driven fine dining, you’ll find endless ways to fill your tummy with deliciousness.
+Whether it’s traditional Low Country fare, modern twists on old favorites, delightful gastro pubs, or out-of-this-world chef-driven fine dining, you’ll find endless ways to fill your tummy with deliciousness.

 On the southwest corner of City Market, Savannah, housed in a restored red-brick building that once sold groceries at the turn of the 20th-century, you’ll find Belford’s.
 Consistently ranked as one of Savannah’s culinary must-eats, especially for their steaks and seafood selections, this is where you’ll get to enjoy flawlessly prepared, local southern fare in a warm and welcoming atmosphere.